ChiekoN/TaylorSwift_wordcloud/README.md

 I am a fan of Taylor, I love her music, and I got the idea that it would be interesting to create word clouds for each of her albums from the lyrics.
 Hopefully I can show some similarities and differences between them.

-Ultimately, I just wanted to create some awesome visualisations that represent her masterpieces!
+After all, I just wanted to create some awesome visualisations that represent her masterpieces!

 ## Challenges